aims-ks/eatlas-search-engine/README.md

 - Save config
   - Commit to Git repo (repo dedicated for the search engine config)

+- Make search utils for everything that needs client (config.deleteOrphanIndexes)

 - Image
   - Create public page, with metadata (with option to make image private; no public page)